It’s been a two year long process, but today we finally made progress and site preparation for our mobile home began.

 Double Wide Farmhouse Style Living Room Remodel

-How to Prepare the Site for a Manufactured Home
+How to Prepare the Site for a Double Wide Mobile Home

 There are many variables that can go into site preparation for a manufactured home.
 Since there is such a wide variable for different states, laws and codes, I have decided to simply share what the process looked like for our home.